Traditional Eggnog

 • Once cooled, stir in heavy cream, vanilla extract, ground nutmeg, and brandy.
 Cover and refrigerate overnight before serving allowing flavors to meld.

-• Pour into glasses and garnish with ground nutmeg and a long cinnamon stick.
+• Pour into glasses, top with whipped cream, and garnish with ground nutmeg and a long cinnamon stick.

 NOTES -

-Some recipes include bourbon, dark rum, in addition to brandy, or as a replacement for brandy.
+Some recipes include bourbon, dark rum, in addition to brandy, or as a replacement.
+This iteration adds brandy as a balance to the rich cream, and spice.

 Next